lammps/lammps/doc/src/Errors_warnings.rst

    a new style.

 *No Kspace calculation with verlet/split*
-   The 2nd partition performs a kspace calculation so the kspace_style command must be used.
+   The second partition performs a kspace calculation so the kspace_style command must be used.

 *No automatic unit conversion to XTC file format conventions possible for units lj*